saionroy/ROBBIN-Rowhammer-Based-Backdoor-Injection-during-Inference/README.md

-# ROBIN: Rowhammer-aware Backdoor Attack Framework
+# ROBIN: Rowhammer-oriented Backdoor Attack during Inference

 A comprehensive hardware-aware inference-time backdoor attack framework that exploits RowHammer vulnerabilities to inject backdoors into deployed Deep Neural Networks (DNNs) without modifying the model files.

+**This repository contains the code corresponding to paper #38 under submission at USENIX 2026.**

 ## 📋 Overview